learn-co-curriculum/phase-0-researching-html-elements/README.md

 3. Compare multiple resources to find the best source

-## Use Search Engines as a Resources to Find Information
+## Use Search Engines as a Resource to Find Information

 Let's say in your research, you come across an unfamiliar HTML element like `<samp>`.
 We can google `samp html element,` and we will find an endless list